 Here are five potential drawbacks of borrowing through Lendio:

 - You’re limited to its network.
 Its pool of providers offers more lenders than most competitors.
-But borrowing through Lendio means you might not get the best deal available to you.
-You may want to weigh your offers against direct lenders to make sure you get a good deal.
+Still, you may want to weigh your offers against direct lenders to find the best deal you’re eligible for.

 - Pay-per-lead business model.
 Lenders pay Lendio a fee each time they get a client through its network.
-This means it’s possible you could qualify for a lender to satisfy a sale, and not because it’s in your best interest.
+It’s possible that you could qualify for a lender to satisfy a sale and not because it’s in your best interest.

 - Poor credit can result in high rates.
-It’s true for most lenders but bears repeating when a service’s credit requirements are low or nonexistent.
+This is true for most lenders but bears repeating when a service’s credit requirements are low or nonexistent.

 - Only connecting is free.
 Lendio did away with a $99 monthly subscription in 2011.
-But you’ll still pay an origination fee on any loan you get, which goes to Lendio.
-You won’t know what that origination fee is until you finalized the loan offer.
+You’ll pay an origination fee on any loan you get, which goes to Lendio.
+And you won’t know what that origination fee is until you finalize the loan offer.

 Is Lendio’s online business loan marketplace safe to use?

-As far as online complaints go, bad experiences appear to be far and few between.
+As far as online complaints go, bad experiences appear to be rare.
 The only red flags we saw were a handful of customers who say a Lendio-affiliated lender pulled a hard credit check without their knowledge.
-There’s also a chance that Lendio will give your information to lenders without being completely forthright about it.
+There’s also a chance that Lendio will give your information to lenders without being completely upfront about it.

 What about Lendio’s website?